 German Shepherds are active, intelligent dogs that require significant commitment.

 • Exercise: Both sexes need at least 1.5 to 2 hours of vigorous exercise and mental stimulation daily.
 A bored GSD is often a destructive GSD.
-This is non-negotiable, whether you live in an apartment or a large house.

 So, after weighing all the factors, should you get a male or a female?
 The final decision depends on your experience, lifestyle, and goals.